Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 Metadata stores `sfExportSignatureHash`, a direct reference to the witness pseudo, rather than duplicating the signature payload as an assembled `sfExportedTxn` blob.
 Clients assemble the final foreign-chain transaction from the original `ttEXPORT` inner transaction plus the witness signatures.
+Assembly must follow the same deterministic contract as `ExportResultBuilder`: sort signers canonically by AccountID, use an empty `SigningPubKey`, and cap the target-chain `Signers` array at `STTx::maxMultiSigners()` before computing or submitting the blob.
+The witness may contain extra source-side signatures that are valid replay input but are not part of the target-chain blob.

 This is not an XPOP-style self-contained proof.
 XPOP embeds its UNL and manifest bundle because it is imported as external proof material.
 Export witnesses are